nodejs/node/doc/guides/writing-and-running-benchmarks.md

 ### Running benchmarks on the CI

-To see the performance impact of a Pull Request by running benchmarks on the CI, check out [How to: Running core benchmarks on Node.js CI][benchmark-ci].
+To see the performance impact of a pull request by running benchmarks on the CI, check out [How to: Running core benchmarks on Node.js CI][benchmark-ci].

 ## Creating a benchmark